Many Americans have no clue that consumer debt is an enormous financial emergency.

 Consumer debt provides no value other than allowing you to consume more goods and services than you can afford.

 How does consumer debt work?
-By spending your future money today and paying it back later.
+You spend your future money today and pay it back later.

-The worst part is the fact that you pay other people interest when you put yourself into the horrible position of owing consumer debt.
+The worst part is you pay other people interest when you put yourself in the horrible position of owing consumer debt.

 Benefits of Being Consumer Debt Free

 What do you spend your money on if you don’t have these debt payments?
-As we learned in a recent post, you shouldn’t spend everything you earn.
+Surprisingly to many Americans, you shouldn’t spend every penny you earn.